mobisoftinfotech/spring-ai-tutorial/README.md

 ## Project Overview

-This is a single Spring Boot app exposing a REST API endpoint that dynamically interacts with different LLM providers depending on the **active profile**:
+This is a single Spring Boot app exposing a REST API endpoint that dynamically interacts with different LLM providers depending on the **module parameter in requesst**:

 - Spring Boot `3.5.0`
 - Java `17`